Nicolet College

 If you see a fire:

-• Activate the nearest fire alarm pull box.
+• Activate the nearest fire Alarm pull box.

 • Call 911 and describe the location of the fire and the type of fire (vehicle, wastebasket, electrical, chemical, etc.).